 The NRL Salary Cap is one of the most important and controversial aspects of the National Rugby League.
 It is designed to ensure a fair and competitive competition by limiting how much clubs can spend on players’ salaries.
 But how does it work exactly?
-And what are the changes and challenges for the 2023 season?
+And what are the changes and challenges for the 2026 5season?
 In this article, we will explain everything you need to know about the NRL Salary Cap, from its history and purpose to its rules and regulations.
-We will also look at how it affects teams, contracts and competitions in 2023, as well as some of the most famous salary cap breaches and scandals in NRL history.
+We will also look at how it affects teams, contracts and competitions in 2026, as well as some of the most famous salary cap breaches and scandals in NRL history.

 The Purpose of the NRL Salary Cap